Gorilla-Lab-SCUT/GPNet/readme.md

 Then it will generate the predicted grasps saved in `.npz` files in `pretrained_model/test/epoch440/view0`.
 The file `pretrained_model/test/epoch440/nms_poses_view0.txt` contains the predicted grasps after nms.

-You use the following script to abtain the success rate and coverage rate.
+You can use the following script to abtain the success rate and coverage rate.

 ````
 CUDA_VISIBLE_DEVICES=0 python topk_percent_coverage_precision.py -pd pretrained_model/test/epoch440/view0 -gd path_to_gt_annotations